Run for Your Life (Beatles song): Release and reception

 Rubber Soul was released on 3 December 1965, with "Run for Your Life" sequenced as the album's closing song.
-Since release, the song has garnered a mixed response from music critics.
+Since release, the song has garnered a mixed-to-negative response from music critics.
 Lennon designated it as his "least favourite Beatles song" in a 1973 interview.
 He also stated that it was one of George Harrison's favourites on Rubber Soul at that time, despite Lennon's dislike of it.
 Ian MacDonald criticised the vocal performance and added these comments about the guitar: "The guitar-work, some of which is badly out of tune, is similarly rough, the piercingly simplistic blues solo suggesting that the player was not Harrison but Lennon himself."
 Thomas Ward of AllMusic similarly criticised the song, calling it "arguably the weakest" on Rubber Soul, and one of the "lesser items in the entire Lennon–McCartney songbook".
 Ward further criticised the song's lyrics, calling them "trite", and the melody, calling it "bland and uninteresting".
 While he did compliment Lennon's vocal performance and Harrison's "lovely" guitar part, he nonetheless deemed the song "one of the Beatles most dispensable items".
 The Beatles never performed the song live.